High-dimensional Newey-Powell Test Via Approximate Message Passing: Heteroscedasticity test

 \section{Heteroscedasticity test}

-Although the asymptotic normality of $\bm{\widetilde\xi}$ holds for all iterations $t = 0, 1, \ldots$ of the AMP algorithm, we only use the estimators $\bm{\widetilde\xi}$ at convergence to construct test statistics.
+Although the asymptotic normality of $\bm{\widetilde\xi}$ holds for all iterations $t = 0, 1, \ldots$ of the AMP algorithm, we use the estimators $\bm{\widetilde\xi}$ at $t \to \infty$ to construct test statistics.
+When the iteration $t \to \infty$, the $l_2$-norm of the difference of the AMP output and the estimator in \eqref{eq: expectile estimator n<p} converges to zero almost surely, see \citet[Theorem~2]{bradic2016robustness}.
+In practice, we consider a stopping rule and define the algorithm's convergence in Section~\ref{ssec: AMP algorithm} under \eqref{eq: zeta est}.
+At the stop, we obtain an estimator approximating the estimator defined in \eqref{eq: expectile estimator n<p}.
 Hence, the iteration index $t$ is dropped in the following sections.
 We consider testing the components of the vector $\gamma_0$

-Lemma~\ref{lemma:normality} states that under homoscedasticity, the $K$ expectile estimators follow a multivariate Gaussian distribution asymptotically with common center $\beta_0$.
-And the rows of $\bm{\widetilde\xi}$ are i.i.d. following a joint Gaussian distribution with a common covariance matrix $\Sigma$.
+Lemma~\ref{lemma:normality} states that the $K$ expectile estimators follow a multivariate Gaussian distribution asymptotically with a common center $\beta_0$ under homoscedasticity.
+And the rows of $\bm{\widetilde\xi}$ are i.i.d. following a joint Gaussian distribution with covariance matrix $\Sigma$.

 For $\gamma_{0, j}$, the test statistic is defined as